 Telling the streamer that they need a real job instead of playing video games will make them mad.
 It’s unacceptable how society still treats gamers as immature adults.
 Maybe it’s true for some people that have an addiction to video games, but most gamers only treat video games as a hobby.

-Depression in Twitch Streamer
+Depression among Twitch Streamer

 Pressure from inside and outside from live streaming will destroy even the most optimistic heart.
 Many twitch streamers in the Reddit community reveal that they have depression